KadeLehman/hash-algo-comparison/README.md

 http://www.isthe.com/chongo/tech/comp/fnv/index.html#xor-fold, the FNV table only has to hold about 2^20 singly-linked lists.
 Before inserting values, this initially takes up eight times more memory space than the trivial table.
-However, since STL forward_lists don't take up much space to begin with, the cost of space is well worth the lower collision rate after inserting 500,000 integers.
+However, since STL forward_lists don't take up much space to begin with, the cost of space is well worth the lower collision rate when inserting 500,000 integers.

 ##Conclusion